 “Ang gusto natin ay iinvolve ang lahat ng sektor dahil ang basura ay problema nating lahat, at hindi kaya ng gubyerno nang mag-isa, kailangan ang pakikiisa ng bawat mamamayan.”

 The city was among the first LGUs that strictly complied with R.A.
 9003 or the Ecological Solid Waste Management Act of 2000.
 With this, its waste diversion rate increased to 59% biodegradable materials from a mere of 12% back in 2002.

 “This was made possible through the participation of every barangay in the city” added the mayor.

-Beneficiaries of the Educational Scholarship Assistance Program of the City Government of San Fernando attended a...
+The first batch of beneficiaries under the High School Subsidy Program of the City Government of San Fernando received...
 Full story »